 In 2012, the c-section rate was over 30% in America.
 Are midwives the solution to the obstetrics crisis in America?

-The Mama Sherpas is a feature-length documentary, which follows nurse-midwives, the doctors they work with, and their patients, over the course of two years.
+The Mama Sherpas is a feature-length documentary, which follows nurse-midwives, the doctors they work with, and their patients.
 The documentary will provide an intimate glimpse into what midwives can bring into the birthing process in the hospital system.

 Why is this film important?